-Immigration and Customs Enforcement (ICE) executed a federal search warrant on S & S Bakery on Brittania Blvd. on Oct.
-20.
+Immigration and Customs Enforcement (ICE) said it executed a federal search warrant on S & S Bakery on Brittania Blvd. in Otay Mesa Bakery on Wednesday.

 On Tuesday, Fadick entered a guilty plea to charges of knowingly hiring ten or more illegal aliens with a 12-month period.
 He was ordered to pay $800,000, which he paid in full in court Tuesday, according to prosecutors.

 Baizabel, Sarmiento-Machuca and Machuca-Sarmiento pleaded guilty to misusing entry documents.

 The company's general manager, Jean-Pierre Martinez, also pleaded guilty to making a false attestation on an I-9 employment eligibility verification form.

 Prosecutors said they will recommend five year probation for Fadick and Martinez as well as "low-end" sentences for the other defendants.

 ICE agents arrested 41 suspected illegal immigrants at the company's 35,000 square foot facility and identified 32 other employees.
 Nineteen of the detained immigrants were released on bond so as to serve as material witnesses.

 Now that the plea agreements have been reached, the judge ordered all of the material witnesses to surrender to ICE officials.

 Sentencing is scheduled for Dec.
 6 for the defendants.
 A status hearing is scheduled for Jan.
 25, 2011 to confirm all the material witnesses have surrendered.